 The main component of great pizza is the crust, so it’s important that you nail it.

-Making a good pizza is down to the recipe, ingredients, and the way you handle the dough, so here are some notable tips for handling your dough with ease.
+Making a good pizza is down to the recipe, ingredients, and the way you handle the dough, so here are some notable tips for handling your dough with ease to prevent your pizza dough from not stretching.

 1. Let It Relax